zengbing15/lumos_doc/docs/introduction/workflow.md

    For more information about how to add Lumos packages to a project, see <a href="../guides/installlumos">Install Lumos Packages</a>.</p>

-6. <p>Establish the connection with the CKB network by the setup of the config manager and the Lumos indexer.
+5. <p>Establish the connection to the CKB network by setting up the config manager and the Lumos indexer.<br/>
    For more information about how to set up the config manager, see <a href="../guides/config">Set Up the Config Manger</a>.

    For more information about how to set up the Lumos indexer, see <a href="../guides/indexer">Set Up the Lumos Indexer</a>.</p>